 The markers sold on auction sites are most likely counterfeit.
 Even on Amazon, you have to read descriptions very closely, if you are looking for genuine Touch Markers, make sure they mention ShinHan as the seller/manufacturer.

 For messing around with, by all means, try some of the cheaper alcohol-based markers, but as with everything, you mostly get what you pay for so do not expect them to perform quite as well as the professional range of Copics or Promarkers for example.
-The blending capabilities may not be as good, the vibrancy or the range.
-Certainly consider your environmental footprint too, the brand above all offer replacement nibs and some are refillable too.
+The blending capabilities may not be as good, as the vibrancy or the range.
+Certainly, consider your environmental footprint too, the brand above all offers replacement nibs and some are refillable too.
 Spectrum Noir pens are made from mainly recyclable materials.
 These are important factors to take into account these days when landfills are overflowing with disregarded items.
 Price should not always be the dictating factor.

 Overall, markers can be super fun to play with but you do need to buy a lot of them to get different colours or shades needed for realistic shading and blending.
-On that basis markers are not the most minimalist of art materials or the most portable, which is why we don’t see too many artists sketching with them out on location.
+On that basis, markers are not the most minimalist of art materials or the most portable, which is why we don’t see too many artists sketching with them out on location.
 However, carrying a limited number, like a few shades of grey, can very quickly add depth to a line drawing and is actually quite an effective way to achieve a quick urban sketch.